MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/2-Lesson-Object-Oriented-Programming.md

 Inheritance can be referred to as a "is-a" association, and is a very strong association.
 Unlike aggregation and composition, the subclass inherits all the fields and methods from the superclass.

 There are two cases:
-1. The superclass is an interface, and the subclass `implements` it.
+1. The "superclass" is an interface, and the subclass `implements` it.
 2. The superclass is an class, and the subclass `extends` it.